 - Trouble concentrating and thinking

 - Terror, panic and the overwhelming fear of imminent death

-Short Term Effects (Physiological)
+Short Term Effects of PCP (Physiological)

 - Blurred vision and constricted pupils

 - Impaired motor skills

 - Less sensitivity to pain, touch

 - Abnormally low/high blood pressure

 - Irregular heartbeat